sfomuseum/go-embeddingsdb/README.md

 VCPKG_ROOT=/usr/local/src/vcpkg
 ```

+Note the use of the `BUILD_JSON` environment variable.
+This will bundle the JSON extension which is necessary to use the VSS extension.

 First, build the command line tool so you can verify that the VSS (and JSON) extensions are statically linked:

 ```